iBrokeTheCode/orm-deep-dive/notes/lesson-15.md

 ```

 The `email_user` function will only be executed if the entire transaction within the `atomic()` block is successfully committed to the database.
 We use `functools.partial` to pass arguments to the callback function.
 If the transaction rolls back (e.g., due to an exception), the `email_user` function will not be called.

-## Further Topics (To be covered in a future video)

-- **`select_for_update()`:** This Django queryset function allows locking rows in the database until the end of a transaction, which is useful for preventing race conditions in concurrent transactions.
-This functionality requires a database that supports row-level locking (not SQLite by default).